Neotoxic-off/XA3E/README.md

 - Pack them all
 - Align if necessary
 - Encrypt using XOR key
-- If progressive key is activated, current index will have a changed
+- If progressive key is activated, current index will be changed

 ## Usage
 ```